Polynesian Village Resort Deluxe Resort

-Captain Cook’s Snack Company – This recently renovated and expanded 24-hour snack bar features fast food, snacks, and desserts.
+Captain Cook’s – This recently renovated and expanded 24-hour snack bar features fast food, snacks, and desserts.
 There are some additional outdoor tables available.
 Refillable Mugs are available hereis open 24 hours a day.
 Captain Cook’s is located on the first floor of the Great Ceremonial House.

 What are Rapid Fill Mugs?

 The Rapid Fill beverage program allows Disney Resort guests to buy (or receive as part of the Disney Dining Plan) a resort mug that can be refilled for a certain period of time as designated at time of purchase.
 These mugs are enhanced by an RFID bar code that enables the mug to deactivate when the designated time is complete.

 Trader Sam’s Grog Grotto: located on the first floor of the Great Ceremonial House.
 Trader Sam’s is an interactive bar and lounge.
 Small indoor seating area (where the magic takes place) and an outdoor terrace with its own bar and live entertainment.

 Tambu Lounge is connected to ‘Ohana on the second floor of the Great Ceremonial House, and offers cocktails, juices, coffees, and appetizers.